My approach

 Relational – focuses on the interaction between us as a chance to understand you better.
 I might share how you make me feel or the way we’re connecting, shedding light on how, for example, you disempower yourself, act performatively, or have unrealistic expectations of others.

 Be assured that all the above is my concern, not yours.
-Your only concerns are yourself, your issues, your story, your feelings.
-In therapy, all expression is welcome: tears, humour, silence, swearing, stream of consciousness… whatever it is that comes up for you.
+Your only concerns are yourself, your thoughts, your story, your feelings.
+In therapy, all expression is welcome: tears, playfulness, silence, swearing, stream of consciousness… whatever it is that comes up for you.